Wigy Ramadhan

 Design Strategy

 This project explores the More-than-Human design approach, examining relationships between humans and natural living beings in co-living contexts.
-The concept addresses the lack of green space in urban residential areas, where people live in high-rise buildings - a stark contrast to my background, where most people have houses with gardens and space to grow plants.
+The concept addresses the lack of green space in urban residential areas, where people live in high-rise buildings.

 The design focuses on pollinators as key agents of natural growth and expansion through pollination.
 As a designer, I posed the question: what if rewilding cities didn't require creating huge green spaces that are costly, but instead started by utilising small spaces like balconies and windows in apartment buildings?